counsyl/capone/README.md

 ### Ledger Balances

-`ledger` keeps track of the balance in each ledger for each evidence object in a denormalized and efficient way.
+`capone` keeps track of the balance in each ledger for each evidence object in a denormalized and efficient way.
 Let's use this behavior to get the balances of our ledgers as well as the balances in each ledger for our `order` object:

 ```
->>> from ledger.api.queries import get_balances_for_object
+>>> from capone.api.queries import get_balances_for_object

 >>> get_balances_for_object(order)
 defaultdict(<function <lambda> at 0x7fd7ecfa96e0>, {<Ledger: Ledger Accounts Receivable>: Decimal('100.0000'), <Ledger: Ledger Revenue>: Decimal('-100.0000')})